jlink/how-to-specify-it/docs/README.md

 ## References

+#### 1
-1. Clá́udio Amaral, Mário Florido, and V ítor Santos Costa.
+> Clá́udio Amaral, Mário Florido, and V ítor Santos Costa.
 Prologcheck – property- based testing in prolog.
 In Michael Codish and Eijiro Sumii, editors, Functional and Logic Programming, pages 1–17, Cham, 2014.
 Springer International Publishing.

+#### 2
-2. Thomas Arts, John Hughes, Joakim Johansson, and Ulf T. Wiger.
+> Thomas Arts, John Hughes, Joakim Johansson, and Ulf T. Wiger.
 Testing telecoms software with quviq quickcheck.
 In Marc Feeley and Philip W. Trinder, editors,  Proceedings of the 2006 ACM SIGPLAN Workshop on Erlang, Portland, Oregon, USA, September 16, 2006, pages 2–10.
 ACM, 2006.

+#### 3
-3. E. T. Barr, M. Harman, P. McMinn, M. Shahbaz, and S. Yoo.
+> E. T. Barr, M. Harman, P. McMinn, M. Shahbaz, and S. Yoo.
 The oracle problem in software testing: A survey.
 IEEE Trans. on Soft.
 Eng., 41(5):507–525, May 2015.

+#### 4
-4. Rudy Matela Braquehais.
+> Rudy Matela Braquehais.
 Tools for discovery, refinement and generalization of functional properties by enumerative testing.
 PhD thesis, University of York, UK,  2017.

+#### 5
-5. Manfred Broy, Bengt Jonsson, J-P Katoen, Martin Leucker, and Alexander Pretschner.
+> Manfred Broy, Bengt Jonsson, J-P Katoen, Martin Leucker, and Alexander Pretschner.
 Model-based testing of reactive systems.
 In Volume 3472 of Springer LNCS.
 Springer, 2005.

+#### 6
-6. Tsong Y Chen, Shing C Cheung, and Shiu Ming Yiu.
+> Tsong Y Chen, Shing C Cheung, and Shiu Ming Yiu.
 Metamorphic testing: a new approach for generating next test cases.
 Technical report, Technical Report HKUST-CS98-01, Department of Computer Science, Hong Kong, 1998.

+#### 7
-7. Tsong Yueh Chen, Fei-Ching Kuo, Huai Liu, Pak-Lok Poon, Dave Towey, T. H. Tse, and Zhi Quan Zhou.
+> Tsong Yueh Chen, Fei-Ching Kuo, Huai Liu, Pak-Lok Poon, Dave Towey, T. H. Tse, and Zhi Quan Zhou.
 Metamorphic testing: A review of challenges and opportunities.
 ACM Comput.
 Surv., 51(1):4:1–4:27, January 2018.

+#### 8
-8. Koen Claessen.
+> Koen Claessen.
 Inductive testing.
 Private communication; see slides at https://docs.google.com/presentation/d/1pejW9foV4ZAw5e03kYR3urNQsIPobomY_5HshxZQpLc/edit?usp=drivesdk

+#### 9
-9. Koen Claessen and John Hughes.
+> Koen Claessen and John Hughes.
 Quickcheck: A lightweight tool for random test- ing of haskell programs.
 In Proc.
 5th ACM SIGPLAN Int.
 Conf. on Functional Programming, ICFP ’00, 2000.

+#### 10
-10. Lindley et al., editor.
+> Lindley et al., editor.
 A List of Successes That Can Change the World - Essays Dedicated to Philip Wadler on the Occasion of His 60th Birthday, volume 9600 of Lecture Notes in Computer Science.
 Springer, 2016.

+#### 11
-11. Robert W Floyd.
+> Robert W Floyd.
 Assigning meanings to programs.
 In Program Verification, pages 65–81.
 Springer, 1993.

+#### 12
-12. Patrice Godefroid, Nils Klarlund, and Koushik Sen. Dart: directed automated random testing.
+> Patrice Godefroid, Nils Klarlund, and Koushik Sen. Dart: directed automated random testing.
 In ACM Sigplan Notices, volume 40, pages 213–223.
 ACM, 2005.

+#### 13
-13. John V. Guttag and James J. Horning.
+> John V. Guttag and James J. Horning.
 The algebraic specification of abstract data types.
 Acta informatica, 10(1):27–52, 1978.

+#### 14
-14. C. A. Hoare.
+> C. A. Hoare.
 Proof of correctness of data representations.
 Acta Inf., 1(4):271–281, December 1972.

+#### 15
-15. Charles Antony Richard Hoare.
+> Charles Antony Richard Hoare.
 An axiomatic basis for computer programming.
 Communications of the ACM, 12(10):576–580, 1969.

+#### 16
-16. John Hughes.
+> John Hughes.
 Experiences with quickcheck: Testing the hard stuff and staying sane.
 In et al. [10], pages 169–186.

+#### 17
-17. John Hughes.
+> John Hughes.
 Experiences with quickcheck: Testing the hard stuff and staying sane.
 In et al. [10], pages 169–186.

+#### 18
-18. Andreas Löscher and Konstantinos Sagonas.
+> Andreas Löscher and Konstantinos Sagonas.
 Targeted property-based testing.
 In Proceedings of the 26th ACM SIGSOFT International Symposium on Software Testing and Analysis, pages 46–56.
 ACM, 2017.

+#### 19
-19. Bertrand Meyer.
+> Bertrand Meyer.
 Applying’design by contract’.
 Computer, 25(10):40–51, 1992.

+#### 20
-20. Rickard Nilsson.
+> Rickard Nilsson.
 Scalacheck: the definitive guide.
 2014.

+#### 21
-21. Manolis Papadakis and Konstantinos Sagonas.
+> Manolis Papadakis and Konstantinos Sagonas.
 A proper integration of types and function specifications with property-based testing.
 In Proceedings of the 10th ACM SIGPLAN workshop on Erlang, pages 39–50.
 ACM, 2011.

+#### 22
-22. Lee Pike.
+> Lee Pike.
 Smartcheck: automatic and efficient counterexample reduction and gen- eralization.
 In Wouter Swierstra, editor, Proceedings of the 2014 ACM SIGPLAN symposium on Haskell, Gothenburg, Sweden, September 4-5, 2014, pages 53–64.
 ACM, 2014.

+#### 23
-23. G Polya.
+> G Polya.
 How to solve it!
 A system of thinking which can help you solve any problem.
 Princeton University Press, 1945.

+#### 24
-24. Colin Runciman, Matthew Naylor, and Fredrik Lindblad.
+> Colin Runciman, Matthew Naylor, and Fredrik Lindblad.
 Smallcheck and lazy smallcheck: automatic exhaustive testing for small values.
 In Andy Gill, editor, Proceedings of the 1st ACM SIGPLAN Symposium on Haskell, Haskell 2008, Victoria, BC, Canada, 25 September 2008, pages 37–48.
 ACM, 2008.

+#### 25
-25. Koushik Sen, Darko Marinov, and Gul Agha.
+> Koushik Sen, Darko Marinov, and Gul Agha.
 Cute: a concolic unit testing engine for c.
 In ACM SIGSOFT Software Engineering Notes, volume 30, pages 263–272.
 ACM, 2005.

 #### 26
 > J Michael Spivey.
 Understanding Z: a specification language and its formal semantics, volume 3.
 Cambridge University Press, 1988.

-#### Ref 1
-> E. T. Barr, M. Harman, P. McMinn, M. Shahbaz, and S. Yoo.
-The oracle problem in software testing: A survey. _IEEE Trans. on Soft.
-Eng._, 41(5):507–525, May 2015.

-#### Ref 2
-> Tsong Yueh Chen, Fei-Ching Kuo, Huai Liu, Pak-Lok Poon, Dave Towey, T. H. Tse, and Zhi Quan Zhou.
-Metamorphic testing: A review of challenges and opportunities. _ACM Comput.
-Surv._, 51(1):4:1–4:27, January 2018.

-#### Ref 3
-> Koen Claessen and John Hughes.
-Quickcheck: A lightweight tool for random testing of haskell programs.
-In _Proc.
-5th ACM SIGPLAN Int.
-Conf. on Functional Programming_, ICFP ’00, 2000.

-#### Ref 4
-> C. A. Hoare.
-Proof of correctness of data representations. _Acta Inf._, 1(4):271–281, December 1972.

 ## Personal Addendum